pypi/warehouse/docs/development/frontend.rst

 which is enforced via linting with
 `HTML Linter <https://github.com/deezer/html-linter>`_.

+Exceptions:

+- Protocols can be included in links - with ``https`` preferred.
+- All HTML tags should be closed.

 One exception is that we allow both dashes and underscores in our class names, as we follow the
 `Nicholas Gallagher variation <http://nicolasgallagher.com/about-html-semantics-front-end-architecture/>`_